 Once the accumulation phase has ended, an annuity enters its payout phase and you receive the return on your accumulated account value.
 You will start receiving payouts on your annuity immediately or over time, depending on what type of annuity you buy.

 Immediate annuities begin the payout phase one to 13 months after purchase.
-You will typically pay for an immediate annuity in a single premium since the entire premium amount must accumulate before the payout phase begins.
+You will typically pay for an immediate annuity in a single premium payment because the entire premium amount must accumulate before the payout phase begins.

 People typically buy immediate annuities to convert a large sum of cash into a steady stream of income.
 Immediate annuities are commonly used to create trust funds.